Tools for an Urban Homestead

 Use a pitchfork for moving materials and a garden fork for working in raised beds or in-ground gardens.

 A garden fork looks similar to a pitchfork.
 However, it will generally have 4 or 5 tines and they will be thick and heavier material.
-For the purpose of working in the soil and digging in the ground.
-A garden fork is an excellent tool for preparing garden beds.
-As well as being the ideal tool for assisting with loosening the soil for harvesting.
-Particularly, root vegetables such as potatoes and carrots are easier to harvest after using a garden fork.
+The best garden fork task is for harvesting root vegetables.
+It also excels in working in the soil to loosen it for mixing in amendments and compost.
+A garden fork is great for preparing garden beds.

 The hori hori is a specialized garden hand tool.
 This tool looks like a long blade.
 However, it has a slight cup to help use it for digging.
 On one edge the blade will be sharp like a knife.
 On the other side, the hori hori has a saw blade for cutting tougher plant materials.
 The blade edge is perfect for harvesting vegetables.
 While the saw edge excels when chopping and dropping mulch like comfrey or other green materials.
 My hori hori also has a measuring tape engraved on the knife blade to aid in planting.